noahpresler/semesterly/docs/learning.rst

 Finally, finish off with `EggHead's Redux tutorial <https://egghead.io/courses/getting-started-with-redux>`_.
 You'll be a pro after that!

-Learning CSS/SASS
+Learning CSS/SCSS
 #################

-The most important step is to `learn the css basics <https://www.w3schools.com/css/>`_.
+The most important step is to `learn the CSS basics <https://www.w3schools.com/css/>`_.

-With that, you can `dive into SASS <http://sass-lang.com/guide>`_, a css preprocesor.
+With that, you can `dive into SCSS <http://sass-lang.com/guide>`_, a css preprocesor.

 For development, we use the BEM methedology (`learn about BEM here!  <http://getbem.com/introduction/>`_) and the `Airbnb style guide <https://github.com/airbnb/css>`_.